 Here, a full guide to exfoliation and best products if you want to dive a bit deeper into this step.

-An increase in sebum generally leads to an increase in shine—which isn't what everyone wants.
+An increase in sebum, the oily substance that protects your skin from drying out, generally leads to an increase in shine—which isn't what everyone wants.
 Using skin care products with tea tree oil can help to minimize the oil thanks to its astringent properties.
 This may help mattify the skin and regulate oil, thus preventing more sebum buildup.

 Once you're on the path to clearing your cystic acne, it's important to take preventive measures as well.
 In general, remember the following: